OpenConext/OpenConext-manage/README.md

 ## Disclaimer

+### PdP integration

+The 8.x.x version of Manage contains functionality to import policies from PdP.
+This functionality has been removed in 9.0.0.
+Before migrating to Manage 9.0.0 ensure that all PdP policies are migrated.

+### Janus

 Note that the original migration from Janus was removed in version 3.0.0.
 If you want to run the migrations from a Janus database then install version 2.0.8.